 The payment industry has driven digitalization already for more than a decade already.
 But there are still plenty of new opportunities deriving from a more digitalized world.

-In this 6-part series starting today, I will have a look at the six megatrends that we see as driving change within the payment industry:
+In this series, I have a look at the megatrends that we see as driving change within the payment industry:

 So let’s get started with the first part of our series: